When did this become law?

 EICR and licensing

-If your property requires a licence (selective, additional, or mandatory HMO), a valid EICR is almost always a licence condition.
-An unsatisfactory EICR could result in licence conditions being breached, adding further penalties on top of the electrical safety regulations.
+If your property requires a licence, whether selective, additional, or mandatory HMO, a valid EICR is almost always a licence condition.
+An unsatisfactory EICR can therefore create licensing problems as well as electrical safety problems.

 Use our postcode checker to see if your property needs a licence.